 Visits from Family

 Just because going home is discouraged doesn’t mean that your family can’t come to you.
-Florida House Experience does allow visits from family and may make special allowances for those who have not yet received visitation privileges.
+FHE Health does allow visits from family and may make special allowances for those who have not yet received visitation privileges.
 During visitation, family and friends can witness progress firsthand in a way that doesn’t increase the risk of relapse.

 Christmas visits can be a great way to facilitate mental health during what can be a stressful time of year.
 Even just a few hours with loved ones can raise spirits considerably, providing a little extra strength and enthusiasm to commit to succeeding in recovery.

 Sobriety is the best gift of all for substance abusers struggling with a use disorder.
 Spending time in rehabilitation is a gift to yourself, and it’s more important than any holiday celebration you could ever experience.

 Every day spent in rehabilitation is another opportunity to facilitate wellness, and there should be no shame in this occurring over the holiday season.

 Spending time in rehabilitation over the holidays can be stressful, but making it through to the other side will be well worth the effort.
 These tips can help those in rehab to stay strong while missing Christmas or other holiday celebrations with loved ones.